Lone Star Funds: History

 Lone Star was founded by John Grayken.
 From 1993 to 1995, Mr. Grayken was chairman and CEO of Brazos Partners L.P., a joint venture between the Robert M. Bass Group and the Federal Deposit Insurance Corporation, that resolved approximately 1,300 “bad bank” assets resulting from the U.S. savings and loan crisis in the early ‘90s.
 During this period, Brazos Advisors LLC was formed to provide asset-management and related services to Brazos Partners.

 Following Brazos Partners, Grayken organized institutional capital to continue investing in distressed assets, closing Brazos Fund, L.P. in 1995 with approximately $250 million of capital commitments.

 Lone Star Opportunity Fund, L.P. followed in 1996, with approximately $396 million of capital commitments.
 At that time Brazos Advisors, LLC was renamed Hudson Advisors LLC.

 After an expansion into Canada in 1995 and 1996, Grayken pursued the launch of a global platform for Lone Star in 1997.
 Since then, Lone Star has invested extensively in North America, Europe and East Asia.
-Lone Star invested primarily in East Asia, including Japan, Korea, Indonesia and Taiwan, following the Asian financial crisis in the late 1990s.
+Lone Star invested primarily in East Asia, including Japan, Korea, Indonesia and Taiwan, following the 1997 Asian financial crisis.
 In the mid-2000s, following the establishment of the Eurozone, Lone Star increased its investment focus in Europe.
-And with the onset of the global financial crisis, from 2007 Lone Star was again actively investing in the U.S.

 Through its credit affiliate, LStar Capital (officially LSC Film Corporation), the company entered the motion picture financing sector when they signed a $200 million deal with Sony Pictures in early 2014.
 The deal gives them a financial stake in nearly all of Sony's upcoming films.
 However, due to the poor box-office performance of Sony's movies, the two firms severed ties on July 17, 2017, two years before the deal was set to end.

 In July 2015, Lone Star acquired the UK property investment and development company Quintain for £700 million.

 In March 2017, the Portuguese Central Bank announced that Lone Star Funds will acquire 75% of third largest Portuguese bank, Novo Banco, in return for a capital injection of €1bn.
 The other 25% will be retained by the Portuguese bank's resolution fund.
 In October 2017 the deal was closed and Lone Star Funds started controlling 75% of Novo Banco.

-Investment approach
+Investments

-Lone Star invests in a variety of asset classes, primarily distressed opportunities in developed markets.
+Lone Star invests in a variety of asset classes, primarily asset-heavy and/or cash flowing opportunities in developed markets.
+Investments have included: